GeoTecINIT/OpenData4OpenCities/README.md

-# Open Data for Open Cities full day Workshop: Re-use and discovery level
-applied to the spatial point analysis process on linear networks.
+# Open Data for Open Cities full day Workshop: Re-use and discovery level, applied to the spatial point analysis process on linear networks.

 5th Participatory Workshop of CityData 3.0 initiative for AGILE 2017 Conference in  Wageningen University, The Netherlands.